owenstuckman/owenstuckman.github.io/README.md

 - Took a class and developed 3 games for that.

 AR/VR
+- Unity
-- Unity.
-Hackathons.
+- Hackathons

-Fusion360
+CAD Software
-- go-to CAD software.
+- Fusion360

 And More.
-I listed what I have significant experience with / actually completed a project with.